auremoser/mozsci/log/worklog.md

   * [x] mc
   * [x] checkin emails to everyone
 * fellows plan boston april pretty much wrapped
+* list of interactives to Steph
+* intro outreach to Amel about attending the all-hands
+* booked travel and airbnb for boston and the get conference

 * practice talk